Travelling to San Francisco for Okta's Oktane19 Conference was a blast!

-The Zero Trust framework as people like to call it, sounds a lot more interesting that it actually probably is.
+The Zero Trust framework as people like to call it sounds a lot more interesting than it probably is.
 The core idea around Zero Trust is that access to corporate resources should be restricted until the user has proven their identity and access permissions.
 Okta is trying to make this a reality with their recent acquisition of ScaleFT

 The whole concept of this product is to provide Okta-driven identity security when accessing public and private cloud resources.
 This replaces static keys traditionally used to access these resources with Okta’s centralised identity security and administration, including a dynamic credentialing mechanism that allows contextual authentication of every login under one roof.

-Identity has been a hot topic for a number of years with the advent of cloud technologies and with many business moving to a hybrid infrastructure approach to doing business.
-I think the time is now to shift this thinking towards PAM or (Privileged Access Management) which Okta is clearly starting to do too.
+Identity has been a hot topic for several years with the advent of cloud technologies and with many businesses moving to a hybrid infrastructure approach to doing business.
+I think the time is now to shift this thinking towards PAM or (Privileged Access Management) which Okta is starting to do too.

 3) Risk-Based Authentication

-Okta's Risk-based authentication adds machine learning to the authentication processes, building an understanding of user behaviour to detect anomalies that may suggest an attempted exploit, and an overall holistic understanding of a users actions in order to invoke adaptive authentication to validate a user’s identity with additional verification steps or other actions that are required.
+Okta's Risk-based authentication adds machine learning to the authentication processes, building an understanding of user behaviour to detect anomalies that may suggest an attempted exploit and an overall holistic understanding of a user's actions to invoke adaptive authentication to validate a user’s identity with additional verification steps or other actions that are required.

 4) Okta Identity Engine